icecube/ASTERIA/README.md

 ## Installation

-USSR can be installed by cloning the repository and running
+ASTERIA can be installed by cloning the repository and running

 ```
 python setup.py install